 Qianlong invested a lot in palaces and luxury but due to lack of trade budget started to have deficits and economy was sloping towards decline.
 China was isolated from trends in world and new industrial development.
 Corruption was on the rise too and one of most corrupt persons was Heshen one of closest Qianlongs advisors.
 Corruption, opression and population growth were occuring in last years of Qianlongs rule.
 In 1793 occured first British diplomatic mission to China.
 It is known as Macartneys embassy as he was first British envoy to China.
 Aim of Britain was to ask China to lower trade restrictions for British merchants that could access some trade with China in Guangzhou and few other cities.
 They also wanted to rent some ports for more free use.
 British wanted to establish completely free trade with China but China didnt want as it didnt have need to buy or sell more goods since it was self-sufficient.
 It is obvious that China if on meeting both parts equally treated and opened trade could experience industrial revolution too.
-But point is that only 10%-20% of population would gain or benefit from it such as merchants, aristocrats and bureaucrats..
 At that time big inequality both in China and Britain was present so it is highly questionable whether majority of people would benefit from opening of China.
 It was not todays China which cares also about other people and tends to improve social wellbeing of everyone.
 Moreover British were aiming to pursue own trade and imperialistic goals while China didnt have actual need to buy more goods which it considered useless.
 Macartney embassy showed also how both powerful countries one of the East and another of the West showed mistrust and misconception of each other.
 They considered each other as barbarians and inferior to each other.
 It is most possible reason why talks ended without agreement.
 Problem is that both sides saw each other as inferiors and didnt want to make compromise considering own superiority.
+Maybe with different stances of both countries, outcome would be different.
 Qianlong expanded lease of Macau to Portugal and accepted one Dutch delegation in last years of his reign.

 In 1796 Qianlong abdicated as he felt he is too old to govern.
 He gave throne to his son Jiaqing.
 Emperor Jiaqing governed between 1796 and 1820.
 More about him will be in next chapter.
 Simply with end of Qianlongs reign decline of imperial China started because of corruption, lack of innovation and population growth.